AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Support for Adobe Sign Text Tags in Automated Forms Conversion Service.

 * Support for SMB 2 and SMB 3 protocols.

+* Support to convert colored forms to adaptive forms using Automated Forms Conversion service.

 * The built-in repository (Apache Jackrabbit Oak) is updated to version 1.22.4.